-Utilising quality measurements requires the introduction of EBMEDS clinical decision support's Health Benefit Analysis application as a separate service.
+Utilising quality measurements requires the introduction of the Duodecim Clinical Decision Support and the Duodecim Health Benefit Analysis applications as a separate service.
 Use of the Health Benefit Analysis is described in a different user manual.

-3.4 Form Assistant
+4.4 Form Assistant

-3.4.1 Operating principle
+4.4.1 Operating principle